mikebway/poc-gcp-ecomm/taskdistrib/README.md

 In a real world implementation, the mapping of task type and status to task execution function would be soft configured and loaded when **Fulfillment Task Distribution Function** was instantiated, perhaps checked every 15 minutes, but for this POC the mapping is hard coded in the [`handler.go` source file](./handler.go).

+## Unit Testing

+Since the Task Distribution function  includes code to obtain a OAuth token, and CloudEvents requires that this token must be either for a service account or a service account impersonator, a couple of hoops have to be jumped in order for unit tests to be run successfully.

+See [Allow Cloud Functions to Invoke Cloud Functions](../docs/CF_INVOKE_CF.md) for instructions on how to set this up.